Karoro/Southern Black-backed Gull Larus dominicana

-The black-backed gull can be seen anywhere around the NZ coast and even far inland.
-There will often be several on the beach beside the estuary, as well as flying over or sitting on the powerpoles in Foxton Beach.
+Black-backed Gulls can be seen anywhere around the Aotearoa New Zealand coast and even far inland.
+There will often be several on the beach beside the estuary, as well as flying over or sitting on various man-made structures around Foxton Beach.

-The black-backed gull is the largest gull in New Zealand and very distinctive.
+This is the largest gull in Aotearoa New Zealand and very distinctive.
 It has a black back and wings, with a white head and white underparts.
 It's the only NZ gull to have black colouring.
 Its yellow beak has a red spot on the lower half.
 The legs are olive green to yellow.

-The black-backed gull is a scavenger and can be seen in large numbers around rubbish dumps, as well as following fishing boats, and it eats a wide variety of foods.
+The Black-backed Gull is a scavenger and can be seen in large numbers around rubbish dumps, as well as following fishing boats and it eats a wide variety of foods.
 During winter flocks of 50 or more can sometimes be seen.